roman-milk/roman-milk.github.io/swingers-club-halloween-party.md

  I felt Jessica's hands expertly unclasped the bra and felt her hot breathe on the back of my neck which caused more tingling down below and made my nipples go as stiff as diamonds.

  Her hand never leaving my back, she reached and grabbed the third black bra and put it on me.
 I wondered if she saw my erect nipples and flushed face.
 Did she know the impact she was having on me?
-Report_Story #2